|Nutrition Facts (per serving)|

 In a cocktail shaker filled with ice, pour the gin, Chartreuse, and dry vermouth.

 Strain into a chilled cocktail glass.
 Serve and enjoy.

 - Just like any liquor-only martini, you may prefer to stir this cocktail.
 Experiment with the two methods to see which you enjoy most.

 - Top-shelf gin is highly recommended for the Chartreuse martini.
 London dry gins are great choices, offering a classic juniper-forward profile that works very well against Chartreuse.
 Many craft gins don't follow the traditional flavor profile but would excel in this cocktail as well.

 - Make sure that your dry vermouth is not outdated.
-Once a bottle is open, it should be refrigerated and has a shelf life of just two to three months.
-If your vermouth doesn't fit that criterion, it's time to replace it.
+Once a bottle is open, it has a shelf life of just two to three months in the refrigerator.
+If your vermouth doesn't fit any of that description, it's time to replace it.

 - Make the Chartreuse martini "dirty" by adding a little olive juice.
 For a more subtle twist, give it the essence of olives by adding a few olives as a garnish.